 When the State formerly participated in RGGI it collected \$113.3 million in total proceeds from RGGI auctions held between December 2008 and December 2011.
 By extrapolating from New Jersey's collections from the early RGGI auctions and calendar year 2017 auction results for participating RGGI states, the OLS estimates that if New Jersey had participated in RGGI in calendar year 2017 it would have collected approximately \$30.0 million.
 It should be noted that this estimate is based on 2017 market conditions.
+The supply demand and resulting auction this estimate is based on 2017 market conditions.
 The supply, demand, and resulting auction prices of emission allowances, however, fluctuate.
 For example, the OLS notes that allowance clearing prices in the four auctions held during 2017 were \$3.00, \$2.51, \$4.35, and \$3.80 per ton.
-The OLS also notes that CO2 allowances are issued by each RGGI state and, together, all the CO2 allowances issued by all the RGGI states comprise the RGGI cap.
-The RGGI cap and the CO2 allowances issued by each state are adjusted yearly.
+The OLS also notes that $CO_2$ allowances are issued by each RGGI state and, together, all the $CO_2$ allowances issued by all the RGGI states comprise the RGGI cap.
+The RGGI cap and the $CO_2$ allowances issued by each state are adjusted yearly.